gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Fetching a Next Frame for Drawing

 Remember all the code we wrote earlier that used `LayerRenderer.Frame`?
-We obtained the current `Drawable` from it and queried it for the current frame view and projection matrices, view mappings and so on.
+We obtained the current `LayerRenderer.Drawable` from it and queried it for the current frame view and projection matrices, view mappings and so on.
 This `LayerRenderer.Frame` is obviously different across frames and we have to constantly query it before using it and encoding draw commands to the GPU.
 Let's expand upon the `onRender` method from the previous code snippet and query the next frame for drawing:

 ```swift
 class GameEngine {